 You will require this accreditation if you are a traditional owner, representing an Aboriginal or Torres Strait Islander group, intending to carry out traditional hunting, fishing or other activities within a Great Barrier Reef Marine Park area.

-Traditional Use of Marine Resource Agreements (TUMRAs) must be developed by traditional owner groups to detail formal management arrangements for a range of issues, including hunting, and other issues of concern and interest.
+Traditional Use of Marine Resource Agreements (TUMRAs) must be developed by traditional owner groups to detail formal management arrangements for a range of issues, including hunting, and issues of concern and interest.

 Each TUMRA is a formal agreement that needs to be accredited before it can carry any authority.